maxveldink/sorbet-result/README.md

 result.success? # => true on success, false on failure
 result.failure? # => true on failure, false on success
-result.payload # => raises error on failure, payload type on failure result.error # => raises error on success, error type on failure result.payload_or("fallback") # => returns payload on success, given value on failure
+result.payload # => raises error on failure, payload type on success result.error # => raises error on success, error type on failure result.payload_or("fallback") # => returns payload on success, given value on failure